 The first counsel written over the gateway to the temple of Delphi, “Know Thyself” is an important element of good discernment.
-In my experience, there is a direct correlation between the quality of discernment and how well I know myself.
+In my experience, there’s a direct correlation between the quality of discernment and how well we know ourselves.
 Having good discernment can help us see things with a clear eye and receive answers to questions like:

 - What is the best decision for me to make in the moment?

 - What is it I’m feeling – is it mine or someone else’s?

 - Is this career path in my future?

 People, places and things either resonate with us or they don’t.
 So how do we know which option is best when presented with a choice?
 How do we discern the highest and best for our self?
 How do we determine if something is real or not?